tgvp/Data-Science/Week_8/data_dictionary.md

-id
+id - Unique ID for each home sold

-date: Date house was sold
+date - Date of the home sale

-price: Price of the sold house
+price - Price of each home sold

-bedrooms: Number of Bedrooms
+bedrooms - Number of bedrooms

-bathrooms: Number of bathrooms
+bathrooms - Number of bathrooms, where .5 accounts for a room with a toilet but no shower

-sqft_living: Square footage of the living room
+sqft_living - Square footage of the apartment interior living space

-sqrt_log: Square footage of the log
+sqft_lot - Square footage of the land space

-floors: Total floors in the house
+floors - Number of floors

-waterfront: Whether the house has a view a waterfront(1: yes, 0: not)
+waterfront - A dummy variable for whether the apartment was overlooking the waterfront or not

-view: ocean/lake view
+view - An index from 0 to 4 of how good the view of the property was

-condtion: Condition of the house
+condition - An index from 1 to 5 on the condition of the apartment,

-grade: grade
+grade - An index from 1 to 13, where 1-3 falls short of building construction and design, 7 has an average level of construction and design, and 11-13 have a high-quality level of construction and design.

-sqft_above: Square footage of house apart from basement
+sqft_above - The square footage of the interior housing space that is above ground level

-sqft_basement: Square footage of the basement
+sqft_basement - The square footage of the interior housing space that is below ground level

-yr_built: Built year
+yr_built - The year the house was initially built

-yr_renovated: Year when the house was renovated
+yr_renovated - The year of the house’s last renovation

-zipcode: zipcode of the house
+zipcode - What zipcode area the house is in

-lat: Latitude coordinate
+lat - Lattitude

-long Longitude coordinate
+long - Longitude

-sqft_living15: Living room area in 2015(implies some renovations)
+sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors

-sqrt_lot15: Lot area in 2015(implies some renovations)
+sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors